-- 10.5.
-Where a race meeting is held with more than one race, each race will be scored as a separate race.
+10.5 Where a race meeting is held with more than one race, each race will be scored as a separate race.
 Should a race be stopped or shortened and not re-run before completion of 66.7% of the full distance, no points will be scored for that race.
-If only one race is held on a day, double race points will be scored for the race. - 10.6.
-Individual Race Points will only be awarded when a minimum of 66.7% of the race has been completed. - 10.7.
-If there are 8 or more than 9 rounds scheduled for a calendar year, then the driver will be allowed to drop his/her lowest points round from the championships.
-However if a calendar year ends with 7 or less rounds due to any unforeseen circumstances or if rounds are cancelled in that year then no rounds will be dropped.
+If only one race is held on a day, double race points will be scored for the race.
+10.6 Individual Race Points will only be awarded when a minimum of 66.7% of the race has been completed.
+10.7 The following table will apply for number of official race rounds: